hvtran21/hvtran21/README.md

 # 👋 Hi, I'm Huy Tran

 I'm a software engineer passionate about building clean, and impactful applications.
-With 1+ years of experience in full-stack development across various frameworks, I'm still deciding what variable should be named.
+With 1+ years of experience in full-stack development across various frameworks, I'm still deciding on meaningful variable names..

 ## 🧠 What I'm About